 - 1. To reinforce skills. - 2.
 To encourage responsibility (taking something home and returning it completed). - 3.
-To complete unfinished school assignments (some students work more slowly). - 4.
-To prepare for class and/or assessment.
+To complete unfinished school assignments. - 4.
+To prepare for an assessment.

-At the elementary grade level, homework should be limited in the early years and increase with grade levels.
+In elementary, homework will be limited in the early years and will increase with grade levels.
 Elementary teachers will avoid lengthy homework assignments on Wednesday evenings as GCA also recognizes Wednesday evenings as a time to join other Christians for mid-week study and fellowship.
 Teachers may give homework that can be completed in time for any church activity.